gorohoroh/getting-started-building-docker-images-with-gradle/README.md

 ```

 ## Set Java compilation options to match image specifications
-Based on `Dockerfile` instructions, our image will use JRE 8 as runtime environment.
-In order to successfully run our application in this environment, let's make sure we generate Java classes compatible with Java 8.
+Based on `Dockerfile` instructions, our image will use JRE 8 as the runtime environment.
+To successfully run our application in this environment, let's make sure we generate Java classes compatible with Java 8.
 Add the following code to `build.gradle`:

 ```gradle
 compileJava {